cscott/lzjb/README.md

 array containing the byte values of the compressed data.
 If you pass a second argument, it must be a "stream" object (which must implement the `writeByte` method).

+The third argument may be omitted, or a number between 1 and 9 indicating a compression level (1 being largest/fastest compression and 9 being smallest/slowest compression).
+The default is `1`. `6` is about twice as slow but creates 10% smaller files.

 The second exported method is a function accepting one or two parameters: